 By establishing clearly-defined, company-wide protocols for important processes, it will be easier to convey boundaries and expectations to new hires.
 This strategy can also have the benefit of improving overall operational efficiency.
 Examples of protocols that should be standardized include those related to the following:

-It will be important to ensure that new hires are aware of protocols, as well as any helpful tools that the company uses to monitor and manage procedures, such as digital time cards and workflow management apps.
+It will be important to ensure that new hires are aware of protocols, as well as any helpful tools that the company uses to monitor and manage procedures, such as using a construction time card app or construction project management apps.

 Provide thorough hazard and compliance training

 Companies should provide comprehensive training related to general safety procedures, hazard response, and compliance with standard operating procedures.
-This training ideally should be conducted in a variety of ways.
+If your company utilizes construction safety management software, the new employee should be briefed on this too.
+Safety training ideally should be conducted in a variety of ways.

 There are many options for training formats, but some examples include: